argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_project_create.md

       --cluster-resources                  Indicates if cluster level resources should be managed.
 The setting is used only if list of managed namespaces is not empty.
       --config string                      Path to Argo CD config (default "/home/user/.config/argocd/config") --core                               If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
+      --dest-kube-context string           The default destination kubernetes context for applications in this project (will be ignored if --dest-kube-server is supplied)
-      --dest-kube-context string           The default destination kubernetes context for applications in this project --dry-run                            If true, print manifests instead of applying them to the cluster (nothing will be commited to git)
+      --dest-server string                 The default destination kubernetes server for applications in this project --dry-run                            If true, print manifests instead of applying them to the cluster (nothing will be commited to git)
       --exec-command string                Command to run to provide client credentials to the cluster.
 You may need to build a custom ArgoCD image to ensure the command is available at runtime.
       --exec-command-api-version string    Preferred input version of the ExecInfo for the --exec-command executable